Prerequisites and the Process

-The Teacher Education Program (TEP) in English at The University of West Georgia: Coursework, Admission Standards, and Advising
+The Teacher Education Program (TEP) in English at The University of West Georgia: Coursework, Admission Standards and Protocol, and Advising

 NOTE: All English Education majors apply for the TEP in the English department.

 NOTE: As of fall 2008, all English Education majors are advised ONCE per semester by their English Advisor;

 the College of Education no longer advises English Education majors.